matesh/mqttk/README.md

 That't it, nothing fancy.
 Give the above projects a big thumbs up!

 # Installation
-## On MacOS
+## On macOS
-### MacOS Dependencies
+### macOS Dependencies
 You must have python3 and python3-pip installed.
-On some versions of MacOS or the python3 package, tk/ttk is not included, in which case the python3-tk package is also needed.
+On some versions of macOS or the python3 package, tk/ttk is not included, in which case the python3-tk package is also needed.

 The easiest way to install these, is to use brew.
 The commands below may be different on your